robbie-wasabi/glow/README.md

 # Glow

-Flow development in GO!
-Rapidly test your contracts in an embedded emulator, testnet, or mainnet.
+Flow development in Golang!
+A library to test your contracts/txns/scripts on mainnet, testnet or the embedded emulator.

+As of now, this package is the passion-project of a single developer; it was created out of necessity and without external funding.
+Hopefully you find it useful!

 Influenced by https://github.com/bjartek/overflow